kottans/mock-repo/README.md

 By the way, creating issues is fun too!

 ---
+# Hi Guys!
+Did you know?
+That a real programmer's cat should be able to debug your project while you sleep.
+And here is the question.
+Either you are not a programmer yet, or 2 useless sloths live with you? 🙀😼

 # Hi kottans!
 I'm Oleh.
 I'm starting late, but I'll catch up with you.
 [My repository](https://github.com/mulskyi/kottans-frontend)